sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 #### Using JBoss EAP with BYOS Model

-JBoss EAP is available on Azure through BYOS model only, you need to supply your RHSM credentials along with RHSM pool id having valid EAP entitlements when deploying this template.
-You can get an evaluation account for JBoss EAP from [here](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/evaluation).
+JBoss EAP is available on Azure through BYOS model only; you need to supply your RHSM credentials along with RHSM pool id having valid EAP entitlements when deploying this template.
+If you don't have EAP entitlement, obtain a [JBoss EAP evaluation subscription](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/evaluation) before you get started.
 No additional steps are required for this.

 ## Prerequisites

-1. Azure Subscription compliant with licensing requirements specified in 'Licenses, Subscriptions and Costs' section.
+1. Azure Subscription compliant with licensing requirements specified in 'Subscriptions and Costs' section.

 2. To deploy the template, you will need: